Budget Tips for Digital Nomads Abroad

 Regular Decluttering:

 Before you hit the road, take a hard look at everything you own.
 Do you really need it?
 If not, sell it or donate it.
 This applies to your digital life too.
-Delete old files, unsubscribe from junk emails, and clear out unnecessary apps.
+Delete old files.
+Unsubscribe from junk emails.
+And clear out unnecessary apps.
 The more you declutter, the more space you create, both physically and mentally.
-It also puts some extra cash in your pocket!
+It also puts some extra cash in your pocket.

 Subscription Check-Up: